aquilesC/aquiles.me/content/essays/Do things that can scale.md

 # Do things that can scale

-- Source:
-- Tags: # Do things that can scale

-- Source:
-- Tags: There is a mantra repeated in the entrepreneurial world about *doing things that don't scale*.
+There is a mantra repeated in the entrepreneurial world about *doing things that don't scale*.
 However, most people take the words at face value without ever digging deeper into their actual meaning.

 You should only do things that *can* scale, even if they wouldn't scale in the way you do them now.